Our Tips for Retirees Moving to France - Part 1

 Visit your Chosen Location

-Get your Head round the Language
+Get your Head Around the Language

-For example, if you’re moving to France to renovate a property, make sure you start to learn DIY or basic building vocabulary before you move.
-This will make the whole process much easier.
-If you’re a fan of playing cards, again, make sure you have a bit of card-playing vocabulary.
 There are plenty of language packages on DVD and/or online, such as Rosetta Stone or Duolingo.
-Also, we find watching the News to be helpful as the newsreader will use useful, everyday vocabulary and usually deliver in a neutral tone with no or very little accent.
-If you love cinema, films and literature, watch your favourite films again but in the French language, perhaps with subtitles if you’re feeling a little rusty.
+Also, we find watching the News helpful, as the newsreader uses everyday vocabulary and usually delivers in a neutral tone with little or no accent.
+If you love cinema, films and literature, watch your favourite films again in French, perhaps with subtitles if you’re feeling a little rusty.

 Most importantly, if you have any health issues, make sure you can communicate, even at a basic level, with the experts who’ll need to support you.